 And because I DIDN'T do what most motivational speakers tell you too...
 Because I let myself be human...
-I didn't have to be Brave, spend huge amounts of Willpower I simply didn't have, or Courageous during ANY of this.
+I didn't have to be Brave, spend huge amounts of Willpower I simply didn't have, or courageous during any of this.

-Because this is based on REASON and LOGIC - as opposed to just blind faith, or positivity, or some inherent "strength," ANYONE can do this for ANY situation they find themselves in.
+Because this is based on REASON and LOGIC - ANYONE can do this for ANY situation they find themselves in.